-The Tunic was the most common garment worn by men in early medieval period.
-The basic form of a tunic comprised of folded portions of linen with a neck-hole.
+The Tunic was the most common garment worn by men in the early medieval period.
+The basic form of a tunic is comprised of folded portions of linen with a neck hole.
 The length of the tunic usually defined the vocation or social status of a man.

 Sleeves were attached to the tunic as a covering for the arms.
 For the lower body, basic leggings together with laces were used.
 When venturing outdoors, the rich would complement this basic dress with an additional cloak or mantle.

 Women during the early medieval period usually wore a simple tunic dress with sleeves.
 The tunic was worn by women who usually carried a slit at the bodice where the slit was then kept together with lacing.
 Underneath this dress, a hose of varying lengths was worn in different parts of Europe.

 Women also possibly wore an additional under-tunic in conjunction with the tunic dress.
 Like men, they further used a clock or mantle when venturing out.